fragjulian/log-regex/readme.md

-Real-world logs and corresponding RegEx patterns.
+Real-world logs and corresponding regular expressions (RegEx).

-Serves as an evaluation dataset for a Master's thesis.
+Serves as an evaluation dataset for the paper "Lost in Translation?
+Converting RegEx for Log Parsing into Dynatrace Pattern Language".

 ---